abhijeetsenguptaa/racial-class-2069/README.md

 To run this application we should have to install node_modules and different npm packages: we have to install express, nodemon, socket.io, bcrypt, jsonwebtoken, winston, winston-mongodb, mongoose, dotenv, cors etc.

+socket.io is used to connect client side to server side